-If you are a registered student and have missed the standard exam entry closing date, you have up to three weeks to submit your exam entry through the online late exam entry process on myACCA.
+If you are a registered student and have missed the standard exam entry closing date, you can still use the late entry facility via myACCA.

-An email is sent at the end of the online exam entry process.
-If you do not receive this, please check your myACCA account to see if your exam entry has been successful.
+If you do not receive your confirmation email, please check your myACCA account to see if your exam entry has been successful.
 Retry if your exam entry does not show and funds have not been collected from your bank account.

-You can log on to your myACCA account approximately four to six weeks before the exam session to download and print your exam attendance docket.
-This will include the address of the centre where you have been allocated, the papers you have been entered for and the desk numbers you should be directed to at the venue.
+You can log on to your myACCA account approximately two weeks after standard exam entry closes to download and print your exam attendance docket.
+This will include the address of the centre where you have been allocated, the papers you have been entered for, the dates for each paper and the desk numbers you should be directed to at the venue.

-Please remember that you must take your docket with you to the examination centre.
+Please remember that you must take your exam attendance docket with you to the examination centre.
 Please also take official photographic identification such as a passport, driving licence or national identity card.

 In the vast majority of cases, you will be allocated to the centre of your choice.
 On very rare occasions, when demand exceeds capacity, ACCA may have to allocate you to the nearest alternative centre.
 You will be told about this on your exam attendance docket.